Susan Lyn Sykes

 What’s the best career advice you’ve ever received?

 The best career advice I ever received came from Nick Burns of the Burns Group.
-I was talking to him about recruiting agents and sharing how wonderful Equis Financial is, yet there was something that I was not getting through.
+I was talking to him early on about recruiting agents and sharing how wonderful Equis Financial was, yet there was something that I was not getting through.
 He, a seasoned, 25 years in the business asked me, 'How many apps have you written?
 How much business have you written?'
 When I said I was close but hadn't written any business yet, he said, 'Girl, you start writing business.
 You're gonna believe.'
 And he was absolutely 100% right.
 Once I started writing business, I did believe.
-That made a tremendous, absolutely tremendous difference.
-You've got to believe in what you do.
+That made an absolutely tremendous difference.
+I learned I must believe in what I do.

 What advice would you give to young women entering your industry?